 Libraries and learning resource centers are critical components of the information age.
 Special training is needed in order to organize and retrieve information.
 Out of this need has come the occupational area of the library/media technician.

-Courses Required for a Certificate of Achievement or an A.A.
-Degree Major (click on link for course descriptions)
+Courses Required for a Certificate of Achievement or an A.S.
+Degree Major

 |Course (Usually) Offered||Description||Units|

 |Fall||Library Operational Skills/Public Services||3|